G-Professional/Python-Scripts/README.md

 * atlas_decoder.py
-this scan a runic atlas and output a csv file.
+Scans a runic atlas and output a csv file.
 It sometimes messes up, probably needs some error correction.

 * atlaswaypoints.csv